F-14 CADC

 The F-14's Central Air Data Computer, also abbreviated as CADC, computes altitude, vertical speed, air speed, and mach number from sensor inputs such as pitot and static pressure and temperature.
-From 1968 to 1970, the first CADC to use custom digital integrated circuits was developed for the F-14.
+The CADC development took place from 1968 to 1970, and resulted in the F-14 being the first military aircraft to use custom digital integrated circuits.

 History

 The CADC was a multi-chip integrated flight control system developed by Garrett AiResearch and used in early versions of the US Navy's F-14 Tomcat fighter.
 It is notable for early use of MOS custom integrated circuits and has been claimed as the first microprocessor chipset.
 The first commercial microprocessor chip was the contemporary Intel 4004.
 The 4004 did not have nearly the computing power or interfacing capability required to perform the functions of the CADC.
 At the time, the best integrated circuit (chip) technology available lacked the scale (number of transistors per chip) necessary to build a single-chip microprocessor for a flight control system.

 The MP944 chip set was the core of the CADC used to control the swing wings of the F-14 Tomcat naval interceptor.

 The CADC was designed and built by a team led by Steve Geller and Ray Holt, and supported by the startup American Microsystems.
 Design work started in 1968 and was completed in June 1970, beating a number of electromechanical systems that had also been designed for the F-14.
 It was classified by the Navy until 1998.
 Ray Holt's story of this design and development is presented in his autobiography The Accidental Engineer.

 In 1971, Holt wrote an article about the system for Computer Design magazine.
 The Navy classified it, and released it in 1998.